 Pronounced bru-sket-ta, bruschetta is an Italian dish traditionally prepared as grilled bread rubbed with garlic and served as an appetizer or antipasto.
 In America though, we are more familiar with it as a crusty garlic bread, toasted and topped with a tomato mixture.
 Generally, this mixture is made of diced tomatoes mixed with basil, olive oil, salt and pepper and then sometimes drizzled with balsamic vinegar.

 I have to say, as much as I love bread in all of it’s forms, as far as I am concerned, bruschetta the American way is pretty much perfection.
-Borrowing these flavors from the appetizer and making it into a complete dinner was meant to be.
+Borrowing these flavors from the appetizer and making it into a complete dinner with this Bruschetta Chicken Bake was meant to be.

-- 3-4 boneless, skinless, chicken breasts- This will be about 1.5-2 pounds of chicken.
+- Chicken breasts- This will be about 1.5-2 pounds of boneless skinless chicken breasts.
 Prepare the chicken by trimming any excess fat or gristle

-- 6 roma tomatoes- Try to find nice firm tomatoes, It will make the dish easier to prepare and avoid getting mushy when it is cooked.
-My tomatoes were on the large side, so if you can only find small tomatoes you might want to grab 1-2 extra
+- Roma tomatoes- Try to find nice firm fresh tomatoes, It will make the dish easier to prepare and avoid getting mushy when it is cooked.
+My tomatoes were on the large side, so if you can only find small tomatoes you might want to grab 1-2 extra.
+You can substitute cherry tomatoes too if you prefer.

-- 1/2 cup fresh chopped basil- Fresh basil is going to make a big difference in this dish!
-You can usually find it year round in the produce section, either in the refrigerar or potted near the garlic or tomatoes.
+- Fresh chopped basil- Fresh basil is going to make a big difference in this dish!
+You can usually find it year round in the produce section, either in the refrigerator or potted near the garlic or tomatoes.

-- 2 cloves fresh chopped garlic- Again, fresh really adds to this dish.
+- Garlic- Again, fresh really adds to this dish.
 I recommend smashing the cloves with the side of your knife and then very finely dicing them so that it can cook through and distribute the flavor throughout the dish.

-- 2 tbsp balsamic vinegar– Grab whatever variety they sell at your store
+- Balsamic vinegar– Grab whatever variety they sell at your store

-- 4 oz shredded mozzarella cheese- This will be about 1 cup of shredded cheese.
+- Mozzarella cheese- This will be about 1 cup of shredded cheese.
 You can also use fresh mozzarella and tear it into pieces on top.

 For garnish (optional)